 At the end of the day, these natural methods may not be able to control the high volume of aphids in your garden.
 If this is the case, you may need to take a more involved approach.

 Integrated Pest Management, also known as IPM, may be a great place to start.
-You may be able to try some of these techniques on your own, if you feel so inclined.
+You may be able to try some of these techniques on your own if you feel so inclined.
 Thankfully, you can also look for eco-friendly pest control specialists in your area to develop a plan of action.
 It all boils down to your time and ability, and how much you care about managing aphid populations in your yard.

-The bottom line: be gentle on yourself.
+The bottom line: be gentle with yourself.
 It may take some time to start seeing results from your natural aphid control methods, and if you aren’t willing to stick to a plan, you may not see much progress.
 Stay dedicated, work hard, and above all else, stay the course.
 Your plants will thank you very much.